Listen to the Podcast

-Let’s just say if I traded, let’s say a 2 million dollar account here.
+Let’s say if I traded, let’s say a 2 million dollar account here.
 So here, and we divide that by 4.
 I’m buying 500 thousand shares.
-And this one only traded 142000, so it would be very difficult for me to get out and scale out of that position once I’m in.
-Because that would run the stock price up, because I’m buying 5 times the daily, and then eventually I have to get out and dump it.
+And this one only traded 142000, so it would be tough for me to get out and scale out of that position once I’m in.
+Because that would run the stock price up, because I’m buying five times the daily, and then eventually I have to get out and dump it.

 It’s a risky business once your account grows.
-So normally as a larger trader, bigger portfolio account, you want to stick to more popular companies, you start getting into other companies that are a little more stable, a little more popular, and that is because you can also make much more money and have a better peace of mind.
+So generally as a more considerable trader, bigger portfolio account, you want to stick to more popular companies, you start getting into other companies that are a little more stable, a little more popular, and that is because you can also make much more money and have better peace of mind.

 Reasons to trade penny stocks

 But if you’re looking to ride penny stocks, this is the way you do it.
 You do it because you, number one, like the day trading, or like the speculation, or you’re looking to build your account, and this is the way to do it.

 Maybe you like the penny stock trading because there’s not a lot of experts in there, because a lot of people who trade penny stocks, they might be the stay at home people or the people that are working, but they’re trying to gamble things, and you capitalize on that.

 When you have support and resistance line like this, and then eventually it breaks out of that and you see that volume right there starts picking up, you know you get in it, you’re in it for a couple of days, maybe a couple of weeks and then you start getting out of it, because from a $2 to a $3.50 run, that’s it, you’re holding to that stock.

 Let’s say you’re in about 5000 shares, and you peal about $1.50 off, so you make about $7500 on that trade.